mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 Pageviews are down substantially, which is unsurprising.
 My [quitting Google post](/why-i-quit-google/) received 500k pageviews in 2018, so I didn't expect to produce another hit like that.

 Still, I struggled to find readers last year.
 Throughout the preceding two years, many of my articles became popular without me trying very hard to promote them.
-I'd write the article then find an appreciative community to share it with afterwards.
+I'd write the article then find an appreciative community to share it with afterward.

 In 2019, I branched out from technical writing and focused more on the struggles of running a bootstrapped business.
 Even though there are plenty of online communities for bootstrappers, they attract self-promoters, so the groups are less welcoming to off-site blog posts.
 I've also noticed that readers seem less interested in business lessons unless the story involves thousands of dollars &mdash; earning it or losing it both seem to work.